Pan-Indian film

 Indian cinema is composed of various language film industries.
-Films are often remade in other languages, examples being Avvai Shanmughi (1996, Tamil) and Chachi 420 (1997, Hindi).
-Films are also dubbed into other languages and released with localized titles either on the same release date or at a later date.
+Films are often remade in multiple languages, examples being Anuraga Aralithu (1986), Nuvvostanante Nenoddantana (2005) and Drishyam (2013).
+Films are also dubbed into other languages and released with localised titles either on the same release date or at a later date.
 Films such as Dilwale Dulhania Le Jayenge and Enthiran, were dubbed in other Indian languages and were released along with their original versions.

-According to The Times of India, the first pan-Indian film from Kannada cinema is Mahishasura Mardini released in 1959.
-It was dubbed and released in seven other languages.
-But, no other film was released in more than four languages, since then.
+According to The Times of India, the first pan-Indian film is the 1959 Kannada movie Mahishasura Mardini.
+It was dubbed and released in seven other languages but since then no other film was released in more than five languages.

-Since 2010s, dubbing and telecasting of South Indian films (primarily Telugu and Tamil) in Hindi became a regular practice by which films from Telugu cinema and Tamil cinema gained popularity nationwide.
-Majority of the films were dubbed after few weeks or months of the original version release.
-Similarly, Hindi films were frequently dubbed in Telugu and Tamil languages, but didn't gain as much popularity as Telugu/Tamil films received, except a few like Dangal (2016), M.S.
+Indian Cinema industries often remake each other's works, Between 2000 and 2019, one in every three successful films made in Hindi was either a remake or part of a series.
+And most of the star actors, have starred in the hit remakes of South Indian films.
+Since 2010s, dubbing and telecasting of South Indian films (primarily Telugu and Tamil) in Hindi became a regular practice by which films from Telugu cinema and Tamil cinema gained popularity in the Hindi speaking regions.
+Majority of these films were dubbed after few weeks or months of the original version release.
+Similarly, Hindi films were frequently dubbed in Telugu and Tamil languages, but didn't gain as much popularity in Telugu and Tamil speaking regions as Telugu/Tamil films received, except a few like Dangal (2016), M.S.
 Dhoni: The Untold Story (2016).
-Over the time, Kannada and Malayalam films were also being dubbed.